 - 2-Bedroom penthouse - three students or a family (spouse/child) of four

-Please be advised that allowing others to live in your unit without the knowledge of Housing & Conference Services is a contravention of the Residential Tenancy Agreement.
+Please be advised that allowing others to live in your unit outside of the processes set by Housing & Conference Services is a contravention of the Residential Tenancy Agreement.

 Keys should be returned to the Housing Office on or before the specified departure date.
 For departures outside of office hours, place your keys in an envelope that is clearly marked with your name, apartment number, forwarding address, and telephone number, and deposit it in the mail slot in the east entrance door of 340 Assiniboine.
 All keys must be returned or associated charges will be levied to your Student Account.
 In the event a resident checks out and keys are returned to Housing after the lease end date, rent charges will apply up to and including the check-out date.